nedbat/coveragepy/doc/excluding.rst

         [report]
         exclude_also =
-            ; Exclude an except clause of a specific form: except ValueError:\n\s*assume\(False\)
+            ; 1.
+Exclude an except clause of a specific form: except ValueError:\n\s*assume\(False\)
+            ; 2.
+Comments to turn coverage on and off: no cover: start(?s:.)*?no cover: stop
-            ; A pragma comment that excludes an entire file:
+            ; 3.
+A pragma comment that excludes an entire file:
             (?s)\A.*# pragma: exclude file.*\Z

     .. code-tab:: toml